 You’ll also need to be a resident of New Jersey with proof of residency.
 Further, you will need to have been diagnosed with one of the following debilitating qualifying conditions and shown to be resistant or intolerant to conventional therapy:

-Terminal illness with prognosis of less than 12 months to live
+- Terminal illness with a prognosis of fewer than 12 months to live

 2. Book a Consultation